kvikee

 The final frame: is this already over for us?

-The developer’s story isn’t a point on a map.
-It’s the start of a new line on a graph: theft speed versus creation pace.
+This developer’s story isn’t an isolated incident – it marks the beginning of a new curve on the graph: theft speed versus creation pace.
 5 hours is just a number.
-Next time it could be 5 minutes.
-Or 5 seconds, when multimodal models understand a game’s context from a single clip.
-If we don’t find a way to protect the process, not just the product, quiet resignation will drown out loud enthusiasm.
-Every developer will start asking: “Is it really worth posting?”
-And that question has killed more ideas than any bad review ever could.
+Next time it could be 5 minutes, or even 5 seconds, when multimodal models can infer a game’s context from a single clip.
+If we fail to protect the process, not just the product, silent resignation will drown out loud enthusiasm.
+Every creator will start asking, "Is it really worth publishing?" – a question that has killed more ideas than any bad review.

-Should platforms like itch.io mandate prototype registration with a timestamp?
+Should platforms like itch.io mandate prototype registration with timestamps?

-Yes, it would be a logical first step.
+Yes, it’s a logical first step.
 A timestamped proof is crucial in priority disputes.
-The registration wouldn’t need to be complicated—it’s about creating a credible, verifiable “memory.”
-Currently, many platforms don’t even have basic time markers on project pages.
+Registration need not be complicated – a reliable, verifiable timestamp record suffices.
+Many platforms still lack basic time markers on project pages.

-Is using AI to create a knockoff even illegal?
+Is using AI to create a knock‑off illegal?

-Yes, if you can prove deliberate copying of protected elements (code, art, sound).
-The mere use of AI isn’t illegal.
-The problem lies in proving intent and direct copying.
-Mechanics as an abstract idea are poorly protected, creating a huge legal loophole “vibecoders” exploit.
+Using AI alone is not illegal.
+It becomes illegal when deliberate copying of protected elements (code, art, sound) is proven.
+The difficulty lies in proving intent and direct copying.
+Mechanics as abstract ideas are poorly protected, creating a huge legal loophole exploited by “vibecoders”.

-What can a single developer do to protect themselves?
+What can a solo developer do to protect themselves?

 Does this mean the end of collaboration and inspiration in the industry?

 Absolutely not.
-Inspiration and adaptation are bloody, healthy processes.
-The problem is direct, soulless copying with AI, which eliminates creative contribution.
-The line is simple: did the work require human creativity and iteration, or just a good prompt?
+Inspiration and adaptation are healthy, essential processes.
+The problem is direct, soulless copying via AI that erases creative contribution.
+The line is simple: did the work require human creativity and iteration, or only a good prompt?

 Will big studios now protect their prototypes more?